 3. Partnership: Implement a genuine partnership with community by providing rights for access to information, consultation, representation in policy processes and legal review at least equivalent to such rights under the EPBC Act.
-Require that all government committees with a focus on environmental issues include representation from the Environmental NGO sector.
+Require that all government committees with a focus on environmental issues include representation from the environmental NGO sector.

-4. Environment Health Australia: Establish an organisation equivalent to Plant Health Australia and Animal Health Australia - Environment Health Australia - to facilitate a cross-jurisdictional, crosssector collaboration to develop more ecologically informed approaches to biosecurity, improve biosecurity preparedness, promote effective responses to environmental incursions, enhance community awareness, vigilance and action, and monitor and report on progress in environmental biosecurity.
+4. Environment Health Australia: Establish an organisation equivalent to Plant Health Australia and Animal Health Australia - Environment Health Australia - to facilitate a cross-jurisdictional, cross-sector collaboration to develop more ecologically informed approaches to biosecurity, improve biosecurity preparedness, promote effective responses to environmental incursions, web: www.invasives.org.au | email: isc@invasives.org.au enhance community awareness, vigilance and action, and monitor and report on progress in environmental biosecurity.

-5. Environmental role: Provide for the Secretary of the Environment Department and the

-Environment Minister to have roles in decisionmaking and policy direction on important environmental biosecurity issues, including issuance of biosecurity guidelines and priorities for BIRAs, review and auditing of environmentally relevant risk assessments, BIRAs and import decisions, declarations of biosecurity zones for conservation purposes (This applies if the biosecurity agency is situated within DAFF rather than as an independent authority.)
+5. Environmental role: Provide for the Secretary of Department of Environment and Environment Minister to have decision-making roles and policy direction on important environmental biosecurity issues, including issuance of biosecurity guidelines and priorities for BIRAs, review and auditing of environmentally relevant risk assessments, BIRA and import decisions, declarations of biosecurity zones for conservation purposes (this applies if the biosecurity agency is situated within the department rather than as an independent authority.)

-6. Biosecurity obligation: Require all biosecurity participants to exercise a general biosecurity obligation to take all reasonable and practical measures to prevent and minimise biosecurity risks, with provisions similar to those in Queensland's Biosecurity Bill 2011.
+6. Biosecurity obligation: Require all biosecurity participants to exercise a general biosecurity obligation to take all reasonable and practical measures to prevent and minimise biosecurity risks, with provisions similar to those in Queensland's Biosecurity Act 2014.